sleepymalc/How2LaTeX/README.md

 ## Disclaimer
 I'm not writing this guide to tell you how to write $\LaTeX$ **correctly**, instead, I'm trying to convey to you that you should write $\LaTeX$ just like how I write it so someone with lots of experience with $\LaTeX$ can't nitpick you.

-Also, you may notice that lots of commands I tend to use is rather *long*, this is because **I don't need to type out all these**: I use [hsnips](https://github.com/draivin/hsnips) in particular, which allows me to type a few self-defined characters and expend automatically.
+Also, you may notice that lots of commands I tend to use are rather *long*, this is because **I don't need to type out all these**: I use [hsnips](https://github.com/draivin/hsnips) in particular, which allows me to type a few self-defined characters and expend automatically.
 For a more advanced $\LaTeX$ setup like this, please see [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape).

 ## Table of Content